My Bag

 To Clean: Treat according to the fabric content.
 To spot treat, use a spot-treatment and gently work into the stained area(s).
 Remove soap and dirt with a wet let-free cleaning cloth, making sure to remove all soap.
 Dampen the cloth as needed, and repeat the process until satisfied.

-Caution: Dust regularly to reduce mite allergens.
+Caution: Dust regularly to reduce allergens.

 Windows